Automattic/jetpack/projects/plugins/jetpack/to-test.md

 - If you have the Jetpack social connections module enabled, you should also see the og:title meta tag updated to contain your custom title string.
 - There were some small modifications to how the custom SEO description is fetched, please check that adding custom SEO descriptions still work as expected for posts and pages.
 - Change a post status to "Draft", then in the editor click "Publish".
-The sidebar should be presented with both SEO Page Title and SEO Description fields.
+The pre-publish sidebar should contain the "Jetpack SEO" menu item.

 ### And More!